HDFGroup/vol-async/README.md

     ./autogen.sh  (may skip this step if the configure file exists) ./configure --prefix=$ABT_DIR/install #(may need to add CC=cc or CC=mpicc) make && make install
-    # Note: using mpixlC on Summit will result in Argobots runtime error, use xlC or gcc instead.
+    # Note: using mpixlC on Summit may result in Argobots runtime error, use xlC or gcc instead.

 2.3 Compile Asynchronous VOL connector